Blue Moon (spacecraft): Mark 1 Pathfinder

-Blue Moon Pathfinder is a planned flight test of a prototype Blue Moon Mark 1 lander, set to launch no earlier than early 2026.
+Blue Moon Pathfinder is a planned flight test of a prototype Blue Moon Mark 1 lander.
 The mission will demonstrate critical technologies, including the BE-7 engine, cryogenic fluid power and propulsion systems, avionics, continuous downlink communications, and precision landing with an accuracy within 100 m.
 The Pathfinder mission is partially funded by NASA's Commercial Lunar Payload Services program, under which Blue Origin was awarded in July 2024 to transport the Stereo Cameras for Lunar Plume Surface Studies payload.